jacobarger/Gravyty/README.md

 Most of my repositories are private due to them being private projects with intent to publish, part of an academic paper, or enterprise related, so I figured I would just create a reporsitory and throw a couple exercises which I have completed recently.

-I included five seperate projects in this repo, all in the google colab / jupyter format, though if you have any trouble with this format please let me know and I'm happy to quickly convert them to be pulled and executed in a local environment.
+I included six seperate projects in this repo, all in the google colab / jupyter format, though if you have any trouble with this format please let me know and I'm happy to quickly convert them to be pulled and executed in a local environment.

 Three of these items I completed as part of my machine learning course: the SVM from scratch, least squares regression, and statistical analysis notebooks.
 The comments are fairly detailed and can walk you through my thought process, I had a great deal of fun writing thme and that turned out to be one of my favorite courses (along with deep learning).